Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • use the appropriate dosage (frequent use causes side effects);

-To prevent the occurrence of loose stools, an adult consumes probiotics.
+To prevent loose stools, adults take probiotics.

-Follow the rules for taking antibiotics and remember: the sooner you start treatment, the sooner recovery will come.
+Follow the rules for taking antibiotics and remember: the sooner you start treatment, the sooner your recovery will come.
 Be healthy!

-With a serious illness, a person cannot go far from the toilet, since the urge occurs quickly and 20-30 times a day.
+With a serious illness, a person cannot move far from the toilet, since the urge occurs quickly and 20-30 times a day.
 But antibiotics for diarrhea are prescribed in exceptional cases, and only when the infection is acute.

 Causes of diarrhea

-• infection with a viral infection (enteroviruses, caliciviruses, rotoviruses);
+• viral infections (enteroviruses, caliciviruses, rotaviruses);

 • inflammatory process occurring in the large or small intestine;